sahilnishad/University-Admission-Prediction/README.md

 #
 source of dataset is https://www.kaggle.com/mohansacharya/graduate-admissions?select=Admission_Predict_Ver1.1.csv
 #
-## Application Of This Prediction :
+## Application Of This Prediction
-1. It will save students time by giving them their chance of admission in a particular university so that they can decide whether or not to apply in it or not.
+* It will save students time by giving them their chance of admission in a particular university so that they can decide on planning their admission procedure.
-2. As the prediction is solely dependent on certain academic records so the candidate can know where they are lying in terms of academics.
+* As the prediction is solely dependent on certain academic records, so the candidate can know where they are lying in terms of academics.
-3.
+* While plotting heatmap of the dataset, you can clearly see that certain features impacts more while predicting the chances than other.
+This will help student to know the weightage of each scores so they can plan accordingly.
+This way they can set their priorities.

 ## Comparison Between Actual Value & Prediction Value
+After fitting the model, we can compare the actual values(y_test) with respect to the predicted values & the comparison is shown below:

 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">